 Geonovum is the National Spatial Data Infrastructure (NSDI) executive committee in the Netherlands.
-The organisation is founded in spring 2007 and devotes itself to providing better access to geo-information in the public sector.
-Geonovum developes and manages the geo-standards necessary to implement this goal.
+We were founded in spring 2007 to develop standards for the national spatial data infrastructure and to become a network partner in its further development and innovation.

-Geonovum is a flexible organisation and consists of a group of employees, an independent board of directors and an advisory board.
-The activities of Geonovum are subsidised by the Ministries of the Interior and Kingdom Relations (BZK), Agriculture, Nature and Food Quality (LNV), the Directorate-General for Public Works and Water Management, the land registry (Kadaster) and the Geological Service Netherlands at TNO.
+For our key task we receive subsidy by the Ministries of the Interior and Kingdom Relations (BZK), Agriculture, Nature and Food Quality (LNV), the Directorate-General for Public Works and Water Management, the land registry (Kadaster) and the Geological Service Netherlands at TNO.
+We have an independent board of directors and advisory board.

 Goals and tasks